 \section{Distance-coupled Position Control}

-In this section we show how \eqref{eq:ideal_controller} can be indirectly implemented as a function of the measurement set $\mc{D}(x)$ via \textit{distance-coupled} functions.
-We then prove Lyapunov stability, characterize the region of attraction when the anchors are linearly transformed and show the behavior of the closed-loop system in simulation.
+In this section we show how a linear controller can be indirectly implemented as a function of the (nonlinear) measurement set $\mc{D}(x)$ via \textit{distance-coupled} functions.
+We then prove Lyapunov stability, characterize the region of attraction when the anchors are linearly transformed, and show the behavior of the closed-loop system in simulation.